vulmon/Vulmap/Vulmap-Linux/README.md

 # Vulmap Linux
-Host-based vulnerability scanner.
+Online local vulnerability scanner for Linux systems.
 Find installed packages on the host, ask their vulnerabilities to [vulmon.com](http://vulmon.com) API and print vulnerabilities with available exploits.
 All found exploits can be downloaded by **Vulmap**.

 Vulmap Linux is part of [Vulmap Local Vulnerability Scanners Project](https://github.com/vulmon/Vulmap-Local-Vulnerability-Scanners)